 I waited just long enough to get my camera that by 7:14, when I snapped the photo below, it was too late!
 Instead of that nice red glow created by the sun behind Kilimanjaro, I got the full blast of white light.
 On the plus side, the top was visible!

 We left camp around 7:45.
 A few minutes later, I looked back and got the shot below of the park ranger’s hut and the tents of a few trekking parties not yet decamped.

-Less than an hour into our walk, we came to a junction marked by a large boulder and another stone with signboards.
+Less than an hour into our walk, we reached a junction marked by a large boulder and another stone with signboards.
 To the right, the trail went to Cathedral Point (3862 m).
 The main trail – the one most groups walk – goes straight ahead to Shira 2.

-Along the way, we passed an eye-catching giant groundsel on the side of a creek and somewhat sheltered by the boulders.
-However, as we gained altitude, the landscape started to look more desolate.
-The moorland was transitioning into the alpine desert terrain that we’d be walking in for the rest of the trek.
+Along the way, we passed an eye-catching giant groundsel on the side of a creek, somewhat sheltered by the boulders.
+However, as we gained altitude, the landscape became more desolate.
+The moorland was transitioning into the alpine desert terrain we’d be walking in for the rest of the trek.

-Four tents for the five of us – and to the left, our own little toilet tent.
+Four tents for the five of us – and our little toilet tent to the left.
 Not just convenient but also kept very clean and odour-free!
 And to be fair, the Park facility pictured below, one of the new palatial models, was also well-taken-care-of.